SleepyJon/ExpenseAggregatorMicroService/README.md

 ## Communication Contract:

 ### How to REQUEST data:
-- The Expense Aggregator microservice is requested by looking for a file named 'bank.csv' in the same directory as the microservice .py files.
-It can be requested by the intial load of the 'bank.csv' in the directory.
-It can also be requested if the 'bank.csv' is modified (i.e. an updated bank statement is loaded).
+- The Expense Aggregator microservice is requested by sending a file location of the a bank statement (saved as a .csv file) through a ZeroMQ socket.

 ### How to RECEIVE data:
-- When the Expense aggregator microservice is requested, the microservice aggregates the 'bank.csv' by category and saves the results to the 'bank_by_category.csv" which is saved in the same directory as the 'bank.csv'.
+- When the Expense aggregator microservice is requested, the microservice aggregates the bank statement from the file path received by category and saves the results to the 'bank_by_category.csv" which is saved in the same directory as the file path requested.

 ## UML